One-time Pad Encryption Model for Non-local Correlations: Preliminaries and set-up

 Importantly, as long as the receiver does not have the key, the OTP system is equivalent to a non-signaling scenario in the sense that the receiver gets no information about the message the sender intends to send.
 This is precisely the observation that prompted our model.
-Nature can, in principle, perform `secure' instantaneous signaling as long as no one has access to the key a priori.
-To mathematically capture the connection between NS correlations and OTP-based crypto-system, we start with formally defining an OTP-box. \begin{definition} An OTP-box, shared between two parties (say Alice and Bob), is a black box defined by the tuple $\left\{X,Y,A,B,\Lambda,p,g,f\right\}$, where $X=[m], Y=[n], A=[2]=B$ are sets denoting Alice's and Bob's inputs and outputs, respectively; $g: X \rightarrow A$, $f: X \times Y \rightarrow B$, are functions that define how the inputs are mapped to the outputs; $\lambda\in\Lambda=\{0,1\}$ is the hidden variable that is inaccessible to the agents using the black box and is distributed according to a probability distribution $\{p(\lambda)\}$.
-Moreover, the input-output correlation $P$ that the agents observe outside the box is given by, $ P(a,b|x,y)=\sum_\lambda p(\lambda)\times\delta(a, g(x)\oplus \lambda)\times\delta(b,f(x,y)\oplus \lambda)$, where $\delta(~,~)$ is the Kronecker delta. \end{definition} A quick inspection reveals the inspiration for the definition.
+In other words, nature can, in principle, perform `secure' instantaneous signaling as long as no one has access to the key a priori.
+We note that this is analogous to \textit{oblivious embeddings} used in Ref.\cite{obl}.
+To mathematically capture the connection between NS correlations and OTP-based crypto-system, we start with formally defining an OTP-box. \begin{definition} An OTP-box, shared between two parties (say Alice and Bob), is a black box defined by the tuple $\left\{X,Y,A,B,\Lambda,P,g,f\right\}$, where $X=[m], Y=[n], A=[2]=B$ are sets denoting Alice's and Bob's inputs and outputs, respectively; $g: X \rightarrow A$, $f: X \times Y \rightarrow B$, are functions that define how the inputs are mapped to the outputs; $\lambda\in\Lambda=\{0,1\}$ is the hidden variable that is inaccessible to the agents using the black box and is distributed according to a probability distribution $\{P(\lambda)\}$.
+Moreover, the input-output correlation $\mathbf{P}\equiv\{P(a,b|x,y)~|~x\in X, y\in Y,a\in A,b\in B\}$ that the agents observe outside the box is given by, $ P(a,b|x,y)=\sum_\lambda P(\lambda)\times\delta(a, g(x)\oplus \lambda)\times\delta(b,f(x,y)\oplus \lambda)$, where $\delta(~,~)$ is the Kronecker delta. \end{definition} A quick inspection reveals the inspiration for the definition.
 In the language of OTP encryption, one may think of $\lambda\in\{0,1\}$ as the {\it key} in the encryption protocol.
 The OTP box does the following: depending on the input $x$, Alice receives the output $g(x)\oplus \lambda$.
 Since Alice knows $g(x)$, she effectively has access to the key.
 Bob's output can be understood as the function $f(x,y)$, but encrypted according to $\lambda$ as $b=f(x,y)\oplus \lambda$ (see Fig.\ref{fig}).
 Within the black box, the information of Alice's input is instantaneously communicated to Bob's end, albeit inaccessible to Bob outside the box.
-Indeed, the physics inside the box can be different as long as it is compatible with the physics outside.
-To summarise, it is as if the box itself is performing an OTP encryption of some function of the inputs and distributing the outputs to the parties.
-As we will show now, such crypto-systems satisfy NS property for a particular key distribution. \begin{Lemma} The input-output correlation obtained from an OTP-box satisfies NS if and only if the distribution of the hidden variable within the black box (the key) is uniform, {\it i.e.}, $p(\lambda)=1/2$. \end{Lemma} We defer the proof of this Lemma to the Appendix.
-From now onwards, we will only consider those OTP-boxes that result in NS correlations.
-An OTP-box for a NS correlation (violating Bell inequality) can be thought of as a discrete version of the deterministic De Broglie-Bohm model; and interestingly, Lemma \ref{lemma1} here is analogous to the Signal-locality theorem as in the case of original De Broglie-Bohm theory \cite{Valentini1991}.
+As we will show now, such crypto-systems satisfy NS property for a particular key distribution. \begin{Lemma} The input-output correlation obtained from an OTP-box satisfies NS if and only if the distribution of the hidden variable within the black box (the key) is uniform, {\it i.e.}, $P(\lambda)=1/2$. \end{Lemma} \begin{proof} The correlation realized by the OTP box is given by,